-Regarding civil remedies, although claiming damages for infringing an intellectual property right is allowed and the trend of a little rising damage is seen, it has been still pointed out that adequate damages are not always allowed or that damages cannot be received even in the case of a winning suit.
+Regarding civil remedies, although claiming damages for infringing an intellectual property right is allowed and the trend of a little rising damage is seen, it has been still pointed out that adequate damages are not always allowed even in the case of a winning suit and that the effect is not enough to eradicate counterfeit product operators.
 Refer to pages 52-53 of the 2017 Report on Compliance by Major Trading Partners with Trade Agreements -WTO, FTA/EPA and IIA- for this respect.